Mintbase/Grants-Program/NEKO.md

 ### Team's experience

--The Trove labs team is developing multiple projects on NEAR, including NEKO, and Jump DeFi.
-We have extensive experience with a variety of smart contracts, front end design, token economics and web3 business development.
+- The Trove labs team is developing multiple projects on NEAR, including NEKO, and Jump DeFi.
+We have extensive experience with a variety of smart contracts, front-end design, token economics and web3 business development.
 We have deployed multiple NFT contracts on NEAR and have all of the skills necessary to create the above proposed project.

-For NEKO, we built 2 NFT collections as well as a staking platform with both NFT and NEKO single-sided staking.
+- We built 2 successful NFT collections for NEKO as well as a staking platform with both NFT and NEKO single-sided staking.

-For Jump DeFi, we have created multiple contracts comprising the NFT staking platform, Token Launcher, xJUMP single sided staking pool, IDO platform and more.
+- For Jump DeFi, we have created multiple contracts comprising the Jump NFT staking platform, Jump Token Launcher, xJUMP single sided staking pool, Jump IDO platform and more.

-Our team is also proficient with building strong communities and marketing within the NEAR ecosystem in an effort to bolster adoption and stickiness for web3 users interested in NEAR protocol.
+- Our team is also proficient with building strong communities and marketing within the NEAR ecosystem in an effort to bolster adoption and stickiness for web3 users interested in NEAR protocol.

 ### Team Code Repos